tangowithcode/tango_with_django_2/manuscript/chapter18-ajax.md

 T> However, having an `Add` button for *each page* returned from the Bing Search API presents a problem.
 How do you get JQuery to be able to bind code to all of them?
 Use the class selected (`.`) instead of the ID selector (`#`)!
 You can create a new class, apply it to each button, and then select items using that class with JQuery.

 ### Code Snippets
 We've included several code snippets to help you along with this exercise.
-Our sample markup and template code that provides a `<button>` to `Add` a new page from search results is shown below.
+Our sample markup and template code that provides a `<button>` to `Add` a new page from search results are shown below.

 {lang="html",linenos=off}
 	<button class="btn btn-info btn-sm rango-page-add"